LukasKrivka/cnb-rates/README.md

 The exported csv should appear on your Desktop.
 Then you can delete the CNB-rates cloned file to clean up.

 #### OR
-The entire repository can be downloaded as zipfile by adding '/zipball/master/' to the end of the github link.
+The entire repository can be downloaded as zipfile by adding '/zipball/master/' to the end of the github link in browser.
 Then the automatic execution can be run with
 ```bash
 cd Downloads